gbraad-devenv/c9ide-dockerfiles/README.md

 ### Running on OpenShift
-This is currently only supported for the Fedora 25-based image.

 Note: restrictions apply, as the container doesn't run as `root` (UID: 0) without changing settings.
 Due to this you can not install new packages.
 However, you can write in `/opt/`.

 ```